mihaiconstantin/TescPerf/README.md

-## Publication KPIs for Tilburg Experience Sampling Center
+## Publishing KPIs for Tilburg Experience Sampling Center

 ### Project description
 - this project aims at identifying research papers published by researchers at Tilburg School of Social and Behavioral Sciences (TSB)